curiosdevcookie/curiosdevcookie/README.md

 - 📫 How to reach me: Twitter @curiosdevcookie
 - 😄 How my name sounds: like Mary minus M

-Additional fun facts: Youtube's recommendation system introduced me to programming by showing me JavaScript's Event loop.
+Additional fun facts: Youtube's recommendation system introduced me to programming itself by showing me a tech talk abot JavaScript's event loop.
 Also, I'm a passionate carpenter.

 Most repos are of a work-in-progress nature, but for the sake of building in public, I've decided to share them as is 🦖